faultfactory/CarND-Path-Planning-Project/README.md

 ## Objectives, Performance Summary and Improvements

-In accordance with the Project Rubric, the vehicle must be capable of traveling 4.32 miles without incident.
-Incidents include collisions, maximum Jerk events, exceeding the speed limit and traveling within the confines of the selected lane.
-The vehicle must also not take longer than 3 seconds when executing lane changes.

-With the code reflected in the repository, the vehicle has consistent performance when the vehicles in the vicinity maintain a consistent path.
-Currently when running the simulator, I have consistently achieved distances of over 20 miles.
-This could be improved with the addition of further prediction methods, however due to work travel and the program timeline, I was not able to execute.
-In it's current form, the system will execute the majority of the track without issue.
+When I submitted this intially for Udacity, I had worked on it during a family vacation with my in-laws and frankly could not fully devote my mental space to it.
+The car would perform to meet the 4.32 mile requirement but would occasionally run into an issue where the erratic behavior of another vehicle would cause a collision.
+I told myself when I was afforded the time, I would revisit this as a learning exercise.
+I listed the following as improvements I wanted to make:

+Current Efforts:

+- I have learned a great deal on the the topic of C++ architecture recently and look back at this project in horror.
+I would like to move the entire repository toward a state where multiple methods of path and behavior planning can be swapped in and out like modules with the appropriate interfaces standardized.Ideally I'd like to attempt this again with A*, dynamic programming, JMT.
+The goal is to move the repository toward a state where there exists a base architecture with different branches encompassing these variants.
+- I would like to be able to visualize the current state of certain 'decision variables' and run that alongside the simulator instead of attempting to rapidly decipher a stream of cout statements.
+This would be helpful as I attempt new methods that I am unfamiliar with.

+Future Improvements.

+- Develop a better indication of the actual distance between vehicles throughout a manuever lane changes can be executed with more confidence instead of a fudged 'safety buffer'
-I would like to be able develop a cost function that also relates to minimum distance between vehicles but have yet to do that.
-A further improvement would be to implement evasive actions based on the time to collision functions and to also use that value in lane cost functions.
-A function that monitors conditions and aborts a lane change would also be a way to ensure better stability.
+- A further improvement would be to implement evasive actions based on the time to collision functions and to also use that value in lane cost functions.
+- A function that monitors conditions and aborts a lane change would also be a way to ensure better stability.
+- Incorporate evaluations from the standpoint of the external vehicle on predictions.

 ## Code Description